okayquint/Custom-Dialogue-Box-Gui/README.md

 - The script should be a child of a ClickDetector, which should be a child of the *Part you want the player to click for the dialogue to fire.*
 - The ScreenGui should be a child of "ReplicatedStorage".

 There are no other parameters, assuming that you did everything correctly.
-Forward any questions to my Twitter dms: [M7TTHOOPER](https://twitter.com/M7TTHOOPER).
+Forward any questions to my Twitter dms: [@M7TTHOOPER](https://twitter.com/M7TTHOOPER)
+Please remember to credit me somewhere in your game -- either as a "contributor" or a "helper" is fine.

+Enjoy!
+Have fun! :)